Snowflake OCF Connector: Install and Configure¶

 FROM

-SNOWFLAKE.ACCOUNT_USAGE.QUERY_HISTORY; WHERE DATABASE_NAME = '<Database_Name>' AND USER_NAME = '<User_Name>' AND START_TIME BETWEEN STARTTIME AND ENDTIME;
+SNOWFLAKE.ACCOUNT_USAGE.QUERY_HISTORY WHERE DATABASE_NAME = '<Database_Name>' AND USER_NAME = '<User_Name>' AND START_TIME BETWEEN STARTTIME AND ENDTIME;

 Automated and Manual QLI¶